The Great British Draft (Off) - Group Stage

 Spoiler

-T.Cooper is in just the right place to head that away (46 min)
+Heskey finds some space between the defenders but his effort comes back off the post.
+The 'keeper was beaten there!(58 min)

-Stevens picks the ball up in between the lines and looks to slide it in behind, but Irwin has too much pace and covers (46 min)
+Lineker picks up the ball in between the lines and looks to play it in behind the defence, but he's put too much on it and it runs through to the 'keeper (61 min)

 Spoiler